Emergency access to prevent lockouts

 Follow the instructions sent to your email to complete the password reset process.

-A security key can be hardware-based, like a physical security key, or software-based, like a mobile authenticator app.
-For example, you can use a YubiKey hardware key or iCloud Keychain.
-Databricks recommends configuring at least one hardware key.
-To register a security key:
+Emergency access requires at least one passkey (FIDO2/WebAuthn credential).
+A passkey can be hardware-based, such as a physical security key, or platform-based, such as a built-in device authenticator.
+For example, you can use a YubiKey configured for FIDO2/WebAuthn, or iCloud Keychain.
+Databricks recommends configuring at least one hardware security key.
+To register a passkey:

 - As a user with emergency access, log in to the account console.